centaurus22/ruhrpottmetaller-editor/README.md

 ##### Concert lineup
 Each row represents a band in the lineup.

 If you choose a character in the first drop-down menu, bands with those initial letter are loaded in the second one.
 The percentage symbol stands for special characters.
-Also you can add a new band to the database and the lineup by choosing the last option of the second menu.
+Also, you can add a new band to the database and the lineup by choosing the last option of the second menu.
 If you do not select a character in the first drop-down menu, you can choose between also adding a new band to the database and the lineup or an entry which is labeled “TBA“ (To be announced) or “Support”.

 The input field named “Extra information” serves for additional information about this show by this band.
 This may be the information about an acoustic show or a special set.